Jude Bellingham: UEFA Euro 2024

 Bellingham was named in England's 26-man squad for UEFA Euro 2024.
-His powerful header from Bukayo Saka's deflected cross gave "The Three Lions" a 1–0 victory against Serbia, and he was named player of the match.
+His powerful header from Bukayo Saka's deflected cross gave England a 1–0 victory against Serbia, and he was named player of the match.

 He scored with a 95th-minute overhead kick in the round of 16 against Slovakia to tie the scores at 1–1 and take the match into extra time.
 England won 2–1, and Bellingham was again named player of the match.
 After scoring the equaliser, Bellingham gestured towards the opposing substitutes' bench by grabbing his crotch, claiming it was an inside joke aimed at "some close friends".
 After an investigation, UEFA found he had "violat[ed] the basic rules of decent conduct", fined him €30,000 and imposed a one-match ban suspended for 12 months.

 Bellingham played the full 120 minutes of the quarter-final against Switzerland, and scored the second kick of the penalty shootout which England won 5–3.
 England reached the final, in which they faced Spain, who took the lead shortly after half-time.
 Bellingham touched Saka's pass to Cole Palmer who equalised after 73 minutes, but Spain scored a late winner and England ended the tournament as runners-up.